 Opiates and opioids are nervous system depressants.
 When you stop taking them, they no longer interfere with the nervous system’s operations.
 However, it isn’t a smooth transition for the body to regain equilibrium.
 You’ll likely deal with shaking, muscle cramps, sweats, and gastrointestinal upset.

 You find that your concentration is off.
-You can’t focus on what you’re doing, which makes it difficult to work or distract yourself.
+You can’t focus on what you’re doing, making it difficult to work or distract yourself.
 Your heart rate spikes, which makes you nervous.
 As a result, you may deal with anxiety and maybe even panic attacks.